 Code language: Swift (swift)

-With each keystroke performed as the user types into the TextField the binding will store the current text into the userName property.
+With each keystroke performed as the user types into the TextField, the binding will store the current text into the userName property.
 Each change to the state property will, in turn, cause the view hierarchy to be rerendered by SwiftUI.

 Of course, storing something in a state property is only one side of the process.
-As previously discussed, a change of state usually results in a change to other views in the layout.
-In this case, a Text view might need to be updated to reflect the user’s name as it is being typed.
+As previously discussed, a state change usually results in a change to other views in the layout.
+In this case, a Text view might need to be updated to reflect the user’s name as it is typed.
 This can be achieved by declaring the userName state property value as the content for a Text view:

 var body: some View {